JoeClos/listeria-bot/README.md

-# Tabular Data from SPARQL is a tool that executes a SPARQL query from Wikidata and save the result on the Wikimedia Commons, in tabular data format.
+# Tabular Data from SPARQL
+- tool that executes a SPARQL query from Wikidata and save the result on the Wikimedia Commons, in tabular data format.
 The user can preview the query in query.wikidata.
+- the application is built with React.

 # Getting Started with Create React App